 When you visit the Colosseum, you can walk through some of the levels, as you can maybe see in the photo above.
-We got to do that, but we first did something much better, though.
-We entered the arena through the Gate of Death.
+Our group got to do that, but first, we got to explore something much better.
+We entered the arena through the Colosseum Gate of Death.

 Speaking of which…

 As a normal visitor to the Colosseum, you can only see the underground level from high up in the stadium.
-When you’re part of the Walks of Italy VIP Colosseum tour, however, you can actually go there!
+When you're part of the Walks of Italy Tour, however, you get special access and can actually go there!

 You can't enter the entire underground part, but you get to see some of the different rooms and, most importantly, some of the places where they used to have all their special effects systems.

 From down in the basement we went up, all the way up.
-As a participant of the VIP Colosseum tour, you get access to the top level of the Colosseum, which offers an amazing view of the structure, but also on Palatine Hill.
+As a participant of the Colosseum VIP Tour, you get access to the top level of the Colosseum, which offers an amazing view of the structure, including Palatine Hill.

-While writing this post, I realized how much I’ve retained from what I learned during the tour.
-Part of it has to do with the fact that the Romans have simply built amazing things and that the Colosseum is still an architectural wonder, but a large part of it is definitely thanks to the guides I had.
+While writing this post, I realized how much I've retained from what I learned during the tour of the Colosseum with underground & arena floor access.
+Part of it has to do with the fact that the Romans have simply built amazing things and that the Colosseum is still a famous architectural wonder, but a large part of it is definitely thanks to the guides I had.

-Walks of Italy – the VIP Colosseum Underground Tour with Roman Forum and Palatine Hill
+Click here for information on the VIP Colosseum Underground Tour with Roman Forum Palatine Hill

 Where to stay in Rome?